Update: The Opportunity Fund application is currently closed.

-The Opportunity Fund provides grants up to $1,000 to support individual artists, increased access to the arts, and local arts events.
+The Opportunity Fund provides grants of $5,000 and $10,000 to support individual artists and local arts events planned by artists.

-You can only receive an Opportunity Fund grant once per calendar year.
-You’re not eligible to apply if:
+You can only receive an Opportunity Fund grant once per fiscal year, which is July 1-June 30.
+This year, we prioritized:

-If we award you a grant, you or your fiscal sponsor must apply for a Vendor ID number from the City of Boston to receive your funds.Application
+- You or your fiscal sponsor must have a Vendor ID number from the City of Boston to complete your application.

-Artists living in the City of Boston who want to pursue one-time artistic opportunities to further their career.
+Artists living in Boston who want to pursue one-time artistic opportunities to further their career can apply for $5,000 grants.
 This includes funding:

 - to help support an artistic project